-This course provides an introduction to computers and computing.
-Topics include the impact of computers on society, ethical issues, and hardware/software applications, including spreadsheets, databases, word processors, graphics, the Internet, and operating systems.
+Prerequisites: None Corequisites: None This course introduces computer concepts, including fundamental functions and operations of the computer.
+Topics include identification of hardware components, basic computer operations, security issues, and use of software applications.
 Upon completion, students should be able to demonstrate an understanding of the role and function of computers and use the computer to solve problems.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/ mathematics.

-CIS 111 Basic PC Literacy 2 2
+CIS 111 Basic PC Literacy

 This course provides a brief overview of computer concepts.
 Emphasis is placed on the use of personal computers and software applications for personal and workplace use.
 Upon completion, students should be able to demonstrate basic personal computer skills.
+This course is also available through the Virtual Learning Community (VLC).